-In yesterday’s post I challenged the concept of tacit to explicit knowledge conversion generally, but specifically in the context of dealing with knowledge loss in the aging workforce.
+In yesterday’s post, I challenged the concept of tacit to explicit knowledge conversion generally, but specifically in the context of dealing with knowledge loss in the ageing workforce.
 Now it is important to note that I am not saying that there is no place for explicit or codified knowledge in any approach.
 However any such material does not arise from a conversion process, it’s one method of augmenting memory.
-Now this is a subtle but vital point so let me expand on it.
+Now, this is a subtle but vital point so let me expand on it.
 A set of engineering drawings is the primary knowledge object.
 It’s not that an Engineer carries the knowledge of the whole plant in their heads and then codifies it.
-Instead the act of creating the drawings, and of understanding them requires knowledge, and shared knowledge between creator and user.
-The the drawing is the artifact of an emergent process, it is stable and can be used by people with the right training and skill.
-It would take a very incompetent organisation to loose this capability when someone retires from work.
+Instead, the act of creating the drawings, and of understanding them requires knowledge, and shared knowledge between creator and user.
+Then drawing is the artefact of an emergent process, it is stable and can be used by people with the right training and skill.
+It would take a very incompetent organisation to lose this capability when someone retires from work.

-But its not that type of knowledge object (in this case pure information based on a commonly understood but itself explicit symbology) that people worry about.
-Rather its the ability of someone with thirty years of experience to sense some failure, an unarticulated (and unarticulatable) wrongness which means they check into something in more detail, often preventing catastrophic failure.
-Its the ability when things are not working to know where to look first.
+But it’s not that type of knowledge object (in this case pure information based on a commonly understood but itself explicit symbology) that people worry about.
+Rather it’s the ability of someone with thirty years of experience to sense some failure, an unarticulated (and unarticulate) wrongness which means they check into something in more detail, often preventing catastrophic failure.
+It’s the ability when things are not working to know where to look first.

-Now this is commonly called intuition, but that is a misleading phrase and much abused since the publication of Blink by Malcolm Gladwell.
-In future worlds that particular book will be used as an exemplar of a journalist cherry picking examples to support a pre-determined position, Larry Prusak once defined intuition as compressed experience and he think he has the right of it with that phrase.
+Now, this is commonly called intuition, but that is a misleading phrase and much abused since the publication of Blink by Malcolm Gladwell.
+In future worlds that particular book will be used as an exemplar of a journalist cherry-picking examples to support a pre-determined position, Larry Prusak once defined intuition as compressed experience and I think he has the right of it with that phrase.

-Now if we call it compressed experience then, as in all sound language, we get a clue as to the solutions something that I will return to in a couple of days time.
-For the moment having dispensed with tacit to explicit on the grounds that (i) you can’t do it and (ii) its the wrong question anyway, I want to move on to another well intentioned but failed approach, namely the use (or rather misuse) of stories.
-Back at the turn of the century I was advocating narrative as about the only way in which experience could be captured, and then only as a trigger mechanism.
-Others got the idea, but failed to really understand the way in which narrative works in the human brain.
+Now if we call it compressed experience then, as in all sound language, we get a clue as to the solutions something that I will return to in a couple of days’ time.
+For the moment having dispensed with tacit to explicit on the grounds that (i) you can’t do it and (ii) it’s the wrong question anyway, I want to move on to another well-intentioned but failed approach, namely the use (or rather misuse) of stories.
+Back at the turn of the century, I was advocating narrative as the only way in which experience could be captured, and then only as a trigger mechanism.
+Others got the idea but failed to really understand the way in which narrative works in the human brain.
 They liked the idea of narrative, but they thought this meant telling stories.
 A lot of these early programmes were run by journalists which was a large part of the problem.
-Journalists scoop up the fragments of peoples existence and weave then into an entertaining and compelling story.
-That was there model and it was the approach adopted.
-In the Digital Story Telling movement experts went into communities and helped people to tell compelling and often moving stories.
-In other cases they interviewed experienced staff, recorded video tapes and edited them to create mini-documentaries.
+Journalists scoop up the fragments of people’s existence and weave them into an entertaining and compelling story.
+That was their model and it was the approach adopted.
+In the Digital Story Telling Movement experts went into communities and helped people to tell compelling and often moving stories.
+In other cases, they interviewed experienced staff, recorded video tapes and edited them to create mini-documentaries.

-Now all of this is interesting, valuable and capable of generating insight and understanding, but its not compressed experience.
-The journalists art is a transitory one, creating the material that will in future wrap fish and chips or provide protection from paint drips.
+Now all of this is interesting, valuable and capable of generating insight and understanding, but it’s not compressed experience.
+The journalist’s art is a transitory one, creating the material that will in the future wrap fish and chips or provide protection from paint drips.
 Very few stories survive into the future.
-I remember one organisation who rejected by advise on this, confessing a few years later that no one had accessed their expensively produced videos of senior engineers.
+I remember one organisation that rejected my advice on this, confessing a few years later that no one had accessed their expensively produced videos of senior engineers.
 As one of the younger ones put it: Why would I spend half an hour listening to a story from a boring old fart about technology that we no longer use.
-The interesting thing is if one of those boring old farts turned up to give a lunch time lecture it was over subscribed and younger engineers stayed to talk for hours afterwards.
+The interesting thing is if one of those boring old farts turned up to give a lunchtime lecture it was oversubscribed and younger engineers stayed to talk for hours afterwards.

 The reason?
-The video tape was a static artifact, the conversation and living process of knowledge transfer.
-How we use technology to recreate that conversation is the heart of any sustainable solution and I will return to that shortly, but I have a few other posts to make first to build some of the context.
+The videotape was a static artefact, the conversation and living process of knowledge transfer.
+How we use technology to recreate that conversation is the heart of any sustainable solution and I will return to that shortly, but I have a few other posts to make first to build some of the contexts.

 Cognitive Edge Ltd. & Cognitive Edge Pte. trading as The Cynefin Company and The Cynefin Centre.